OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/OpenVdbMap_v2.md

           | input texture coordinates = 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Which coordinate source to use for the texture lookup</p>
+        <p class="scene-class-attr-comment">Which coordinate source to use for the texture lookup</p>

     </p>